opensolutions/doctrine2bridge-l5/README.md

 ## Usage

-Three singletons are created which can be injected via Laravel's IoC in the standard manner:
+Four bindings are created which can be injected via Laravel's IoC in the standard manner:

  * `Doctrine\ORM\EntityManagerInterface` (which is an instance of Doctrine\ORM\EntityManager)
  * `Doctrine\Common\Cache\Cache` (which is an instance of the appropriate cache provider)
  * `Doctrine\ORM\Mapping\ClassMetadataFactory` (used in this package by the console generator commands)
+ * `Doctrine2Bridge\Support\Repository` (used by the `D2R` facade, see below)

-Two facades are provided - one for the Doctrine2 cache and the other for the entity manager.
+Three facades are provided - for the Doctrine2 cache, the entity manager and a convenience repository generator.
 These can be used as follows:

     D2Cache::save( $key, $value );
     D2Cache::fetch( $key );